House sitting holidays as a slow travel experience

 Not owning pets doesn't make you any less caring

-Many pet lovers don’t have the working lifestyle that accommodates keeping dogs, cats and other pets.
-Apartment living doesn’t always allow for pets, or isn’t practical.
-That doesn’t mean there’s any less of a love of animals.
-House sitting satisfies the “pet love” fix as you share your time with your temporary charges, making your vacation even more meaningful.
+Many pet part-time pet sitters don't have the working lifestyle that accommodates keeping dogs, cats and other pets of their own.
+Apartment living doesn't always allow for pets, or isn't practical.
+That doesn't mean there's any less of a love of animals.
+House sitting satisfies the "pet love" fix as you share your time with your temporary charges, making your vacation even more meaningful.

-And don’t forget, as a single person walking a dog, you will often find people stop and chat – the exercise routine can be quite a social event!
+It can be more social too - as a single person walking a dog, you'll often find people stop and chat - the exercise routine can be quite an interactive event!

 I love to travel, but not as a tourist.
 And I love animals.
 So, when I discovered the world of house sitting, it was a perfect match.